bilalyalcin007/amazon-managed-service-for-apache-flink-workshop/README.md

-# Real-time Stream Processing with Amazon Managed Service for Apache Flink
+# Amazon Managed Service for Apache Flink Workshop

 ## 📌 Project Overview
 This project demonstrates how to build and monitor a **real-time stream processing application** using **Amazon Managed Service for Apache Flink**.